-Featured Story: Reform Support Network – Quality Evaluation Rollout Work Group
+Featured Resource: Reform Support Network – Quality Evaluation Rollout Work Group

 - QER technical assistance helped Race to the Top states tackle critical evaluation implementation challenges including communications, data dashboards, rating accuracy and principal capacity.